2021 estimate of lost EU VAT shows €38bn improvement largely due improved measures

-The European Union member states are estimated to be losing €93bn billion per annum in Value Added Tax revenues based on the European Commission’s (EC) latest ‘VAT Gap’ estimate.
-This is 9.1% of VAT revenues.
+In 2020 European Union member states had estimated a loss €93bn billion per annum in Value Added Tax revenues based on the European Commission’s (EC) ‘VAT Gap’ estimate.
+This was 9.6% of VAT revenues.
 The comparable 2019 VAT Gap was €124 billion (excluding the UK).
-Much of this reduction is due to the economic effects COVID-19 pandemic.

 The VAT Gap seeks to estimate the difference between tax forecasts and actual receipts.
 Losses are down to: